-Whenever we teach and talk about creativity here at Now Go Create we love to hear our delegate’s different definitions.
+Whenever we teach and talk about creativity here at Now Go Create, we love to hear how our delegates define strategy.

-So I loved it when I heard how David McTaggart – one of the early members of Greenpeace is said to have defined how they went about doing what they did on a recent Radio4 documentary.
+I heard how David McTaggart – one of the early members of Greenpeace – is said to have described how they went about doing things on a recent Radio 4 documentary:

-David McTaggart was the one who took a small embryonic organisation in the early 1970s and transformed it into a global force for change.
+McTaggart was the one who took a small, embryonic organisation in the early 1970s and transformed it into a global force for change.
 After the nuclear testing protests, McTaggart set up International Greenpeace organisations in Britain, France and the Netherlands.
-He bought a trawler from the British Government, and re-named it The Rainbow Warrior.
+He bought a trawler from the British Government, and famously re-named it The Rainbow Warrior.

-We’re running our next open Strategy training on 23rd November – 2 hours packed full of frameworks and approaches – email firstname.lastname@example.org to book your space.
+For details of our next open Strategy training – two hours packed full of frameworks and approaches – email email@example.com for dates.